Archi1202/Beeline_KZ_UI_Project/README.md

 ## Telegram Notifications

-Notifications are set up via a Telegram bot, alerting the team on test completion and results:
+Notifications are set up via a relevant Telegram bot specified on Beeline KZ, alerting the team on test completion and results:
 - Pass/Fail status
 - Summary of tests executed, including failed tests
 - Quick links to detailed reports